Phase-Aligned RoPE for Mixed-Resolution Diffusion Transformer: Understanding RoPE Interpolation Failures in Mixed-Resolution Denoising

+To understand the failure above, we directly measure the relationship between attention scores and relative distance across attention heads in pre-trained DiTs.
+Specifically, we compute the expected cosine similarity (scale-free proxy for the pre-softmax attention score), between a query and a RoPE-rotated key, as a function of their relative token distance $\Delta$:

 where hats denote $\ell_2$-normalization.
-This measurement isolates the head’s dependence on relative distance, independent of actual token content.
-We aggregate $\kappa(\Delta)$ across time, height, and width axes, and additionally analyze \emph{RoPE-dominant} heads selected by the RoPE-dominance score (\emph{rds}) following~\cite{chen2024rotary}.
+Importantly, we average over \textbf{\textit{random}} token pairs.
+Thus, $\kappa(\Delta)$ isolates the pure positional scale bias imposed by RoPE---independent of what the tokens actually represent.
+In \cref{fig:delta-curves}, we show the aggregated $\kappa(\Delta)$ across time, height, and width axes, and additionally analyze \emph{RoPE-dominant} heads selected by the RoPE-dominance score (\emph{rds}) following~\cite{chen2024rotary}.